I don’t think I’ve ever talked on here about one of my favorite feelings in the world.

 Now I’m not one to invade other’s privacy by publicly sharing their opinions or stories.

-I just wanted to quickly mention –how amazing it feels– having your work, time, energy, acknowledged, appreciated, loved.
+I wanted to mention how amazing it feels to have your work and time and energy, acknowledged, appreciated, loved.

 - for how other people perceive us,

 - what they think of us, and in this case, our work.

 The feeling of creating something with your hands, or mouth, or whatever (mouth referring to singers, just FYI), and putting it out there in the real world and online world is a wiiild roller coaster.

 Artists struggle for years to admit they have a crush on their passion.
 Then they struggle with dedicating their time to it.
 Then another struggle- getting to the point of feeling comfortable enough, or just reckless enough, to share it with others.